MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/qsort-s.md

 ---
 # qsort_s

 Performs a quick sort.
-A version of [qsort](qsort.md) with security enhancements as described in [Security Features in the CRT](../../c-runtime-library/security-features-in-the-crt.md).
+A version of [qsort](qsort.md) with security enhancements as described in [Security features in the CRT](../security-features-in-the-crt.md).

 ## Syntax